Preparing your business for sale in California requires focus and precise planning.

 Rather than preparing a generic diligence binder, sellers should build a sector-specific documentation package:

-• Healthcare: Include payer mix analysis, active credentialing logs, and billing audit summaries.
+- Healthcare: Include payer mix analysis, active credentialing logs, and billing audit summaries.

-• Construction and trades: Provide backlog schedules, lien release history, and project completion metrics.
+- Construction and trades: Provide backlog schedules, lien release history, and project completion metrics.

-• Technology or SaaS: Document software versions, development roadmaps, and customer renewal trends.
+- Technology or SaaS: Document software versions, development roadmaps, and customer renewal trends.

 Benchmark Against Similar Transactions

-Sellers must gather intelligence on how similar businesses are valued and structured during transactions to prepare effectively.
+To prepare effectively, sellers must gather intelligence on how similar businesses are valued and structured during transactions.
 Rather than relying on anecdotal input or outdated estimates, use verified deal data from industry-specific M&A reports, peer networks, or broker-provided comparables.
-Understanding how buyers evaluate EBITDA, customer concentration, and recurring revenue informs pricing and how to present your business’s strengths.

 Beyond valuation multiples, this research should explore deal structures.
 For example, buyers often prefer staggered payments tied to performance milestones in education services or franchised businesses.
-In California retail or distribution companies, leasehold improvements and location exclusivity clauses can significantly affect deal terms.
-Sellers should study these nuances to anticipate Buyer preferences and plan accordingly.

 Use research time to map out:

-• Common earnout structures by industry and size bracket.
+- Common earn-out structures by industry and size bracket.

-• Typical escrow holdback amounts and risk allocations.
+- Typical escrow holdback amounts and risk allocations.

-• Closing timelines and due diligence depth based on business complexity.
+- Closing timelines and due diligence depth based on business complexity.

 This approach enhances negotiation readiness and provides a data-backed foundation for setting expectations with advisors and prospective buyers.